Click-Through Rate (CTR) vs. Engagement Rate: What's the Difference?

 In the world of digital marketing, metrics play a crucial role in determining the success of campaigns and initiatives.
 Two widely used metrics to measure the effectiveness of online marketing efforts are Click-Through Rate (CTR) and Engagement Rate.
 While these may seem similar at first glance, they measure different aspects of user behavior and can be used to assess the performance of various marketing strategies.
+In today's AI-driven marketing stack, both are increasingly tracked alongside pipeline inside an AI sales CRM.
 In this article, we will delve into the definitions of CTR and Engagement Rate, outline their differences, provide real-world examples, and offer helpful analogies to better understand these metrics.

 1.1 - What is Click-Through Rate (CTR)?

 CTR is a key metric in online advertising, email marketing, and search engine marketing.
-It measures the percentage of users who click on a link or ad relative to the total number who view it.
+It measures the percentage of users who click on a link or ad relative to the total number who view it, and it plays a central role when you measure cold email conversion rate.

 Imagine running an online campaign for a new product.
 You design a banner ad and display it across various sites.
 CTR shows how many users click your ad and visit your website, helping you gauge its effectiveness.
 It’s calculated by dividing the number of clicks by the number of impressions.